 Individual panel members will review statewide project applications prior to the meeting.
 Each statewide project application will be reviewed and discussed individually by the Panel during the meeting.
 During the meeting, prior to discussing an individual project, the applicant will have the opportunity to provide a verbal update of the application.
 Applicants will also be given an opportunity to answer questions asked by panel members during the discussion of the individual project.
 The Panel will make recommendations of funding amounts for each application.

-- The Panel can recommend revisions or changes to applications as a condition for funding. - The Panel cannot recommend more funding than is requested for each project. - The Panel may choose to reduce up to five percent (5%) from each statewide project.
+- The panel can recommend revisions or changes to applications as a condition for funding. - The panel cannot recommend more funding than is requested for each project.